About Us

 Our Mission

-The Cornerstone Foundation is a faith ministry with a mission to keep people safe, fed, housed and clothed.
-We provide help to the community with a community kitchen, three shelters, a food pantry, clothing bank, youth/outreach center and many vital annual initiatives.
+The Cornerstone Foundation is a faith-based ministry dedicated to keeping people safe, fed, housed, and clothed.
+For over 40 years, we’ve served the Vernon-Rockville community through a community kitchen, three shelters, a food pantry, a clothing bank, a youth and outreach center, and many other vital initiatives—powered almost entirely by volunteers.